-The name of a data product is critical to its discovery in Earthdata Search and tools developed by DAACs.
-DAACs have rules for naming data products, so selection of long and short names should be a joint effort between producer and DAAC.
+The name of a data product is critical to its discovery in Earthdata Search and tools developed by the DAACs.
+The DAACs have rules for naming data products, so selection of long and short names should be a joint effort between the data producer and the assigned DAAC.
 DAAC involvement in naming also helps in making the data products discoverable and EOSDIS-unique.
 Data products must be assigned both a long name, which is meant to be human readable (and comprehensible), and a short name, which aids precise searching by keyword.
 The data product long name and short name are considered global attributes in that they are not associated with any particular variable but are related to the data product as a whole.